Alex Call Preview, Player Props: Nationals vs. Marlins

 Alex Call At The Plate

-- Call has 12 doubles, a triple, seven home runs and 46 walks while hitting .201.
+- Call has 12 doubles, a triple, seven home runs and 47 walks while batting .199.

-- Call has reached base via a hit in 53 games this season (of 104 played), and had multiple hits in 15 of those games.
+- Call has picked up a hit in 53 of 107 games this year, with multiple hits 15 times.

-- He has gone deep in 6.7% of his games this year, and 1.7% of his plate appearances.
+- He has gone deep in seven games this year (6.5%), homering in 1.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.